-The evaluation question this study aimed to answer was whether the flow regime supported by CEW promoted spawning and recruitment of native fish in the Lower Murray River.
-This question in part derives from the knowledge that some key largebodied native species are flow-cued spawners, namely golden perch and silver perch, whilst recruitment success of other iconic species such as Murray cod improves when a lotic hydraulic environment is available.
+The evaluation question this study aimed to answer was whether the flow regime supported by Commonwealth Environmental water promoted spawning and recruitment of native fish in the Lower Murray River.
+This question in part derives from the knowledge that some key large-bodied native species are flow-cued spawners, namely golden perch and silver perch, whilst recruitment success of other iconic species such as Murray cod improves when a lotic hydraulic environment is available.

-The larval fish assemblage in 2012-13 was more closely related to those observed in 2005 when there was a very small within channel flow.
+The larval fish assemblage in 2012-13 was more closely related to those observed in 2005 when there was a small within channel increase in flow (i.e. above entitlement flow).
 The larval fish assemblage in the Lower Murray River was comprised of high abundances of small-bodied fish species such as carp gudgeon, flat-headed gudgeon and Australian smelt, which tend to numerically dominate the assemblages along with the generalist bony herring, which proved to be the most abundant species.
 These species are known to spawn annually and under a broad range of conditions.
-The larvae of small-bodied species were readily abundant throughout the whole of the Lower Murray River during the millennium drought (2006-2010), during which larvae of large-bodied native species were relatively scarce or not detected at all (Cheshire 2010, Cheshire et al. 2012).
+The larvae of small-bodied species were readily abundant throughout the whole of the Lower Murray River during the millennium drought (2006-2010), during which larvae of large-bodied native species were relatively scarce or not detected at all (Cheshire 2010; Cheshire et al. 2012).
 In order to appropriately address the evaluation question proposed above the focus must be centred on large-bodied natives, in particular those that are most dependent on flow for reproduction (e.g. golden perch).

 Golden perch larvae were present from October 2012 to late January 2013 following the pattern observed in the previous reproductive season (i.e. 2011-12).
-During the millennium drought golden perch larvae were virtually absent from the water column throughout the entire reproductive season (e.g. October to February).
-After the return of flows in September 2010, golden perch larvae were again detected but only from October to December 2010.
-During the next two reproductive season (i.e. 2011-12 and 2012-13) winter flows were reasonably high and dropped in early spring (e.g. September), with environmental flow delivered later on in the summer (during January/February 2011-12 and during December 2012-13).
-In both these occasions, golden perch larvae were detected after the delivery of environmental water.
-Furthermore the majority of these larvae were very early stages (i.e. preflexion) suggesting they had been recently spawned (e.g. less than a week).
+During the millennium drought golden perch larvae were virtually absent from the larval catch throughout the entire reproductive season (October to February).
+After the return of higher flows in September 2010, golden perch larvae were again detected but only from October to December 2010.
+During the next two reproductive seasons (i.e. 2011-12 and 2012-13) winter flows were reasonably high (~40,000-50,000 ML day-1) and dropped in early spring (e.g. September), with environmental flow delivered later during summer (January-February 2012 and during December 2012).
+On both occasions, golden perch larvae were detected after the delivery of environmental water.
+Furthermore the majority of these larvae were early stage (i.e. pre-flexion) suggesting they had been recently spawned (e.g. less than a week).
 Although this evidence is not enough to establish a causal link between environmental water delivery and golden perch spawning, it is an association that has been repeated in two consecutive years and that merits further research.
 The delivery of water may be stimulating resident golden perch to spawn and/or facilitating the drift of larvae that have been spawned further upstream to the Lower Murray River.
-Future research may look into the spatio-temporal origin of larvae that are present after an environmental watering event in order to elucidate this question.
-What can be established is that in two consecutive years the weeks following environmental watering showed an increased abundance of golden perch larvae, particularly in the Gorge region.
+What can be established is that in two consecutive years, golden perch larvae were present post the delivery of environmental water, particularly in the Gorge region.